rsvp/chess/README.md

 * Practice endings to master the intricacies of openings and middlegames.
 * Practice makes perfect.
 * Pretend to be inferior so that your opponent may grow arrogant.
+* Prevent your opponent from winning, then wait to deliver a counter-attack.
 * Psychology is the most important factor in chess.
 * Rapid opening play will leave sufficient time for the middlegame.
 * React to a strong unexpected move by reassessing your position calmly.